 How can I trust you?

 My number one value in the therapeutic relationship is benevolence, meaning to do no harm.
 As a licensed counselor, I have an ethical code that is paramount to my being successful and engaging in helpful therapeutic relationships.
 I understand the sensitive nature of counseling and implement my ethical code in each interaction with clients.
-The truth is, you may not fully trust me when we first meet.
+The truth is, you may not fully trust me when we first meet, and that’s okay.
 I understand that building trust takes time, and I'll do everything to demonstrate my professionalism and trustworthiness during our time together.

 Where do we meet?
 Is there parking?